fcontrepois/finops-toolkit/README.md

 # FinOps Toolkit: AWS Cost and Usage (and Forecasting)

 Welcome to the **FinOps Toolkit**—the only toolkit that helps you understand, predict, and perhaps even laugh at your AWS bill, all without the need for a PhD in hieroglyphics, a stiff drink, or a séance.
-This repository contains scripts to explore, analyse, and forecast your AWS Cost and Usage data (for now), all from the comfort of your terminal.
+This repository contains scripts to explore, analyse, and forecast your AWS Cost and Usage data, all from the comfort of your terminal (preferably with a cup of tea in hand).

 ## What Is This?

-A growing collection of Python scripts that use the AWS CLI to pull cost and usage data from your AWS account, then help you slice, dice, and even forecast your cloud spend by service, account, or tag.
+A growing collection of Python scripts that use the AWS CLI to pull cost and usage data from your AWS account, then help you slice, dice, forecast, and even detect anomalies in your cloud spend by service, account, or tag.
 The toolkit is designed for those who want more rigour than a homebrew spreadsheet, but more flexibility than a SaaS “solution” that thinks customisation means changing the logo.

 ## Features